toralf/tinderbox/README.md

 ## Goal

-The goal is to detect build issues of and conflicts between Gentoo Linux packages.
+The goal is to detect build issues/conflicts of Gentoo Linux packages.

 For that a dozen sandbox'ed Gentoo images are running in parallel.